 CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Saturday there are 15 new confirmed cases of coronavirus in the city, which brings the total cumulative to 1,574 confirmed cases citywide.

-Health officials reported no new deaths in Friday’s update, and the total cumulative dead in the city is at 50.
+Health officials reported no new deaths, which means the total cumulative is 50 dead citywide.

 The new confirmed cases include males and females whose ages range from under 12 years old to their 80s.
-Another 12 probable cases were reported today, bringing total probable cases to 381.
+Another four probable cases were reported today, bringing total probable cases to 385.
 CDPH is working to identify close contacts of these residents who would require testing or monitoring for COVID-19 symptoms.

-View the Cuyahoga County Department of Public Health’s map of confirmed cases by zip code throughout Cuyahoga County.
-The county releases an updated map each Friday.
+View the Cuyahoga County Department of Public Health’s map of confirmed on its website at here.